Bartvds/grunt-execute/README.md

 ## The "execute" task

+The main use-case is easier testing of apps or loose bits javascript, or use code as a poor-mans grunt-task.

 ### Overview
 In your project's Gruntfile, add a section named `execute` to the data object passed into `grunt.initConfig()`.